wmarshall484/websiteTest/drafts/SPLIntegration.md

 StreamsContextFactory.getStreamsContext("STANDALONE").submit(topology).get();
 ```

-When the application is run, it correctly produces the following output:
+When the application is run, it correctly produces the following output
 ```
  Rhinoceros appended!
  Modest Mouse appended!
  The cake is a lie appended!
  ```

 # To reiterate

  When using a primitive operator, the general structure of your application be the following:
  1) Convert form a TStream to an SPLStream
  2) Pass the SPLStream as input when invoking the primitive operator